 4. How to Export Your Brochure

-With your brochure artwork finished, you’re ready to export it to a print-ready format.
+You're almost done creating a trifold brochure in InDesign.
+With your artwork finished, you’re ready to export it to a print-ready format.

 First, make sure to do a spell check (Edit > Spelling > Check Spelling).
 Then File > Save your work.